integratop/gitlab-org-charts-mirror/doc/development/style_guide.md

 #### When to use each approach

 - **`dig`**: When you need fallback defaults and the path is known at template time.
 Best for most use cases.
-- **`index`**: When accessing dynamic keys, working with complex nested structures, or when performance is critical.
+- **`index`**: When accessing dynamic keys, working with complex nested structures, or naming conventions imcompatible with Go, like kebab-case or snake_case.
 - **Parentheses**: For simple cases where you just need safe navigation without defaults.
 - **Direct access**: Only when you can guarantee the full path exists (rare in practice).

-#### Performance considerations

-Functions like `dig` and `index` can be more efficient than deeply nested parentheses, especially when accessing the same nested structure multiple times.
-Consider storing the result in a variable for reuse.

 #### Use `dig` for safe access with fallback defaults